 TRSA Launches Self-Study Opportunity for its CPLM Designations

-TRSA’s Certified Professional Laundry Manager (CPLM) training program will be available as the latest self-study professional development offering by TRSA.
-Starting May 4, laundry managers from around the world should take advantage of this opportunity to enhance managerial proficiency and gain immediate and long-term returns through the skills learned in this self-contained program.
+TRSA’s Certified Professional Laundry Manager (CPLM) training program will be available as the latest self-study professional-development offering by TRSA.
+Laundry managers from around the world should take advantage of this opportunity to enhance managerial proficiency and gain immediate and long-term returns through the skills learned in this self-contained program.
 Available for purchase through the TRSA store, the self-study training materials are offered in either digital or hard copy format.

 With the disruption in the workforce caused by the COVID-19 pandemic, recognizing and retaining top talent continues to be a top priority of the industry.
 The continuous need for flexibility in professional development extends to the earning of this certification through a self-study program, which is a great fit for many managers who will find the program more adaptable to their current responsibilities and lifestyles.
 “The laundry industry is constantly evolving,” said TRSA President & CEO Joseph Ricci.
 “To protect its integrity and advance the professionalism of its plant and production management, the CPLM ensures individuals pursue professional development and continuing education to steadily improve their skills and credibility as the industry’s technology and associated productivity requirements become more complex.”